 Listen.
 To me and the other students.
 If someone else is talking, you should be listening carefully.

 Cell-phone.
 I want a new cell-phone because mine is cheap and old.
 Yours is probably nice and new and expensive.
 So if I hear or see yours, I’ll be very happy.
-Get it? (of course, they can use it for a dictionary or to find information on the Internet.
+Get it?
+Of course, they can use it for a dictionary or to find information on the Internet.
 But, this should only be for a minute or two and then put it away again.

 Time.
 For 10 minutes, I’m a very kind teacher and you’re just late.
 At 11 minutes, I’m a mean teacher and you’re absent.
 Run if you have to.
 Come to school early when you have my class in the morning.
 I understand that there’s traffic, but it’s not terrible to get to school 20 minutes early and relax or grab a coffee!

 Name-tag.
 You are young and your memory is good.
 I’m old and my memory is not so great, so please help me to remember your names with a name-tag.

 Do you Need Some Help With Classroom Management?

 - Jennifer Booker Smith, Jackie Bolen